Leszek I the White: Christianisation of Prussia

 To cope with a challenge from the Prussians, the Piast rulers decided to create a "Knight Guard" (pl: stróże rycerskie) to protect their frontiers, for which knights from all of their domains were required to participate.
 But the concept of the Knight Guard collapsed by 1224 as a result of the defeat of the Lesser Poland knights, who suffered a surprise attack from the Prussians.
 The defeat and slaughter contributed significantly to the already cowardly attitude of the command of the Guard, a member of the Gryfici family, who was punished with exile.

-In 1225, unhappy with this turn of events, the Gryfici conspired against Leszek and invited Henry I the Bearded to take the throne of Kraków, who for unknown reasons broke his previous alliance and, using Leszek's involvement in Kievan Rus' affairs, appeared near Kraków.
+In 1225, unhappy with this turn of events, the Gryfici conspired against Leszek and invited Henry I the Bearded to take the throne of Kraków, who, for unknown reasons, broke his previous alliance and, using Leszek's involvement in Kievan Rus' affairs, appeared near Kraków.
 The war between Leszek and Henry I was preempted because of an attack on Lubusz by the Landgrave Louis IV of Thuringia, which forced Henry I to retreat.
-Before he could leave Lesser Poland his troops had wanted a clash with the forces of Leszek and Konrad at the Dłubnia River.
+Before he could leave Lesser Poland, his troops had wanted a clash with the forces of Leszek and Konrad at the Dłubnia River.
 Such a battle did not occur, however, because the opponents were able to conclude an agreement.
-It was recognized, though, that a return to the previous alliance and close cooperation that lasted from 1217 to 1224 would no longer be possible.
+It was recognised, though, that a return to the previous alliance and close cooperation that lasted from 1217 to 1224 would no longer be possible.

 New complications occurred in 1227.
 In Greater Poland, Władysław III Spindleshanks was unable to deal with his nephew, Władysław Odonic.
 Leszek was personally interested in this conflict, as he still hoped to inherit the domains of the childless Władysław III.
-For unknown reasons, at some point Władysław Odonic lost the support of Swietopelk II, and thus he could not be sure of a victory.
+For unknown reasons, at some point, Władysław Odonic lost the support of Swietopelk II, and thus, he could not be sure of a victory.
 Therefore, it was unsurprising that both parties sought to end the conflict.
 Another problem that Leszek wanted to solve was the issue of the dangerous independent behavior of the Pomerelian Duke.